musicclassification/musicclassification.github.io/index.md

 ### Problem Definition

 Given a piece of music, we would like to use a supervised approach to accurately classify the genre to which it belongs.
-For the unsupervised approach, we would like to group the music with other similar types of music based on both acoustic and non-acoustic features and provide recommendations for other songs which are similar to the sample in question.
+For the unsupervised approach, we aim to group the music with other similar types of music based on both acoustic and non-acoustic features and provide recommendations for other songs which are similar to the sample in question.

+### Data Collection

+We began by looking for datasets involving music.
+As stated in our project proposal, we found the datasets GTZAN and Million Songs as the perfect match.
+We started by downloading these datasets and we began by using the 30-second songs feature dataset.
+We wanted to see correlations between features and thus we used a heatmap to visually identify correlations between different features.

+As seen, certain features were highly correlated with others.
+Thus, this inspired us to transform our data from 58 features to 2 engineered features using PCA as this will simplify our dataset while withholding important information.

+Here, we will explain some of the features within this dataset:
+Zero Crossing Rate: the rate at which the the audio signal modulates between positive and negative Mel-Frequency Cepstral Coefficients (MFCC): a set of features which essentially capture the human envelope of speech (in the dataset, we use 20 of these features)
+Spectral Centroid: the weighted average of frequencies samples at a specific point in time Spectral Rolloff: shape of the signal that represents a threshold below which most of the signal lies Tempo BPM: beats per minute in the audio piece
+Harmonics: overtones which are present in the sound sample (very hard to distinguish using the human ear)
+Perceptual: features that encodes the rhythm and beat of the piece

 ### Methods